United Kingdom in the Eurovision Song Contest 1975

-The United Kingdom held a national pre-selection to choose the song that would go to the Eurovision Song Contest 1975.
+The United Kingdom was represented at the Eurovision Song Contest 1975 with the song "Let Me Be the One", written by Paul Curtis, and performed by the Shadows.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final, after having previously selected the performers internally.

 Before Eurovision

 Artist selection

-The Shadows were selected by the BBC to represent the UK, after BBC executive Bill Cotton had stated that he specifically wanted a group to sing for Britain in 1975.
+The British Broadcasting Corporation (BBC) selected the Shadows to represent the United Kindgdom, after BBC executive Bill Cotton had stated that he specifically wanted a group to sing for Britain in 1975.
 His choice was met with a negative response by the UK media, the song writing community and the general public.
-The choice of The Shadows led to calls from the Music Publishers Association for the songwriters and composers to be allowed to select the artist of their choice to perform the songs in future UK selections for Eurovision and the low postal vote persuaded the BBC that a new format was indeed needed.
+The choice of the Shadows led to calls from the Music Publishers Association for the songwriters and composers to be allowed to select the artist of their choice to perform the songs in future UK selections for Eurovision and the low postal vote persuaded the BBC that a new format was indeed needed.
 This was inaugurated in 1976.